nodejs/node/doc/api/addons.markdown

 ### Linking to Node.js' own dependencies

-Node.js uses a number of statically linked libraries such as v8, libuv and OpenSSL.
-All Addons are required to statically link to v8 and may link to any of the other dependencies as well.
+Node.js uses a number of statically linked libraries such as V8, libuv and OpenSSL.
+All Addons are required to link to V8 and may link to any of the other dependencies as well.
 Typically, this is as simple as including the appropriate `#include <...>` statements (e.g. `#include <v8.h>`) and `node-gyp` will locate the appropriate headers automatically.
 However, there are a few caveats to be aware of: